-Course description: Indian Knowledge Systems (IKS) will introduce the students to the breadth and depth of India's intellectual, scientific, and artistic knowledge traditions.
-Vedic Mathematics is a collection of Techniques/Sutras to solve mathematical arithmetic in easy and faster way.
+Course description: This course is planned as Ability enhancement course.
+It is an exposure to the Engineering students about vedic Mathematics.
+Vedic Mathematics is a collection of Techniques/Sutras to solve mathematical arithmetics in easy and faster way.
 It consists of 16 Sutras (Formulae) and 13 sub-sutras (Sub Formulae) which can be used for problems involved in arithmetic, algebra, geometry, calculus, conics.
+By using Vedic maths, the problems are solved mentally with the use of few or some of steps which increase accuracy and reduce mistakes.
+Through the application of the sutras, it ensures both speed and accuracy and enhances computational skills.
+In this course some of the topics from Vedic Mathematics are introduced which are use full to Engineering Students.

-The objectives of the course are to
+The main objectives of the course are: